End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

-We compare SeKnow with our prior work HyKnow to explore the benefits of our system improvements.
-In particular, we follow Sec.~\ref{sec:e2e} and \ref{sec:km} to compare the E2E and knowledge management performances of SeKnow-S2S (Single), SeKnow-PLM and HyKnow (Single).
-We also evaluate their extended part of belief tracking and relevant entity matching performances to further investigate their management of unstructured knowledge.
-Specifically, we evaluate the above three models' \textbf{P}recision, \textbf{R}ecall and \textbf{F1}-measure of predicting the triple with \textit{ruk} and the topic in our extended belief state.
-And we follow the document retrieval evaluation to compare their \textbf{MRR@5} and \textbf{R@1} rates in matching the relevant entity whose unstructured documents are involved.
-Besides, we compare the sizes and training time of the above three models to investigate their costs of computational resources.
-The comparison results are shown in Table \ref{table5} and \ref{table6}.
+We compare the performance of \ourmodel-S2S (Single), \ourmodel-PLM and their ablation models from multiple aspects.
+Specifically, we follow Sec.~\ref{sec:e2e} and \ref{sec:km} to compare the E2E and knowledge management performances of \ourmodel-S2S (Single), \ourmodel-PLM and their ablation models, whose results are shown in Table \ref{table5}.
+In the ablation of KM Fusion, we also evaluate the extended part of belief tracking and relevant entity matching performances to further investigate the management of unstructured knowledge, whose results are shown in Table \ref{table6}.
+Specifically, we evaluate the \textbf{P}recision, \textbf{R}ecall and \textbf{F1}-measure of predicting the triple with \textit{ruk} and the topic in our extended belief state.
+And we follow the document retrieval evaluation to compare the \textbf{MRR@5} and \textbf{R@1} rates in matching the relevant entity whose unstructured documents are involved.
+Besides, we compare the computational efficiency of \ourmodel-S2S (Single), \ourmodel-S2S (Single) repl.
+UT w/ GRU and \ourmodel-PLM, including model size, total training time, average inference time per dialog turn and memory usage, whose results are shown in Table \ref{table7}.